 Instructions

-- In a large bowl using a handheld mixer, cream together the mascarpone, ¼ cup lemon curd, ¼ cup limoncello, and the juice and zest of one lemon.
+- In a large bowl using a handheld mixer, beat together the mascarpone, ¼ cup lemon curd, ¼ cup Limoncello, and the juice and zest of one lemon.
 Set aside.

-- In another bowl using a handheld mixer, cream together the heavy whipping cream and powdered sugar until mixture thickens into peaks.
+- In another bowl using a handheld mixer, beat together the heavy whipping cream and powdered sugar until mixture thickens into peaks.

-- To make the soak, bring sugar and the juice and zest of three lemons to a boil.
+- To make the soak, bring sugar and the juice and zest of four lemons to a boil.
 Reduce to a simmer and cook for 2 minutes.
-Turn off the heat and pour in ⅓ cup limoncello.
+Turn off the heat and pour in ½ cup Limoncello.

-- To assemble, take the ladyfingers and dip them in the soak mixture, allowing them to soak up the liquid until softened but not mushy.
+- To assemble, take the ladyfingers and quickly dip them in the soak mixture, allowing them to soak up some the liquid.
 Repeat with half of the ladyfingers laying them to fit in the bottom of the baking pan, cutting to fit if necessary.
+(You will have leftover soak).

 - Gently scoop on half of the mascarpone mixture and spread over the ladyfingers.
 Repeat the layers with the remaining soaked ladyfingers, ending with the other half of the mascarpone filling.